 Themes for a Shower for Foster Parents

-Having a shower for a soon-to-be foster parent is much like having a traditional baby shower, except foster parents are often unaware of the age or gender of the foster child until arrival.
-But like any other parents, they do need a lot of supplies and support to help with the adjustment period.
-Despite the challenges, there are many shower themes available for soon-to-be foster parents that will help them prepare for the new foster child.
-Does this Spark an idea?
+Having a shower for a soon-to-be foster parent is much like having a traditional baby shower, except foster parents often are unaware of the age or sex of the foster child until arrival.
+But like any other parents, they need a lot of supplies and support to help with the adjustment period.
+Despite the challenges, many shower themes are possible for soon-to-be foster parents that help them prepare for the new foster child.

-• Sometimes, the foster child arrives with short notice giving the foster parents minimal time to prepare.
+The foster child may arrive with short notice, giving the foster parents minimal time to prepare.
 If this is the case and you would like to have a shower before the child's arrival, consider a seasonal theme.
 For instance, if it is nearing Christmas and all the Christmas decorations are out, use them to decorate the shower.
-The food may be anything seasonal such as fruit cake, eggnog or glazed ham.
-While gifts may include practical items such as new linens for the child's bedroom, they could also be anything that will help the foster family prepare for their first holiday together as a family, such as a Christmas tree and ornaments.
+The food may be anything seasonal such as fruitcake, eggnog or glazed ham.
+While gifts may include practical items such as new linens for the child's bedroom, they could be anything that helps the foster family prepare for its first holiday together, such as a Christmas tree and ornaments.

 New Beginnings